 ABOUT OUR DIOCESE

-The Catholic Diocese of Ballarat is a diverse and geographically extensive Diocese of thirty-seven parishes which covers the western third of Victoria, extending from the Murray River in the North to the Southern Ocean.
+The Catholic Diocese of Ballarat is a diverse and geographically extensive Diocese of thirty-four parishes which covers the western third of Victoria, extending from the Murray River in the North to the Southern Ocean.
 To the west it is bounded by the Archdiocese of Adelaide and the Diocese of Port Pirie, to the north by the Diocese of Wilcannia-Forbes and to the east by the Diocese of Sandhurst and the Archdiocese of Melbourne.

 The Diocese has a number of provincial centres and large rural areas.
 There is a wide range and mix of primary and secondary industry and tourism and many places of natural beauty – the Great Ocean Road, the Grampians, the towns of the Murray River, the Little Desert and the goldfields.